-- o Usually, when you have moved. - o If you have Medicaid. - o If you are eligible for "Extra Help" with paying for your Medicare prescriptions. - o If we violate our contract with you. - If you are getting care in an institution, such as a nursing home or long-term care hospital. - o If you enroll in the Program of All-inclusive Care for the Elderly (PACE).
+- Usually, when you have moved.

+- o If you have Medicaid.

+- o If you are eligible for "Extra Help" with paying for your Medicare prescriptions.

+- If we violate our contract with you.

+- o If you are getting care in an institution, such as a nursing home or long-term care hospital.